stormbots/FSMControllerTesting/README.md

     IntakeState.Unloaded,
 );

-//Now we can turn those completion conditions into state transitions
+//Now we can turn those completion conditions into automated state transitions
 //As each condition is met, This will cause it to traverse the state graph to the
 //destination state.
 In this case, they're all very close by. fsm.addAutoTransition( IntakeState.Unloaded, IntakeState.Loading );